Leaving Your Child Home Alone

 - Be available.
 Let your child know that you will call to check in once in a while, and that he can always call you (or a relative or neighbor on the list) if he is lonely or feels unsafe.

-This information was compiled by Administrator, and reviewed by the Program Staff of the Massachusetts Children’s Trust Fund.
+This information was compiled by Administrator, and reviewed by the Program Staff of The Children’s Trust.

 Out of School Time